 In the case that an updated psycho-educational assessment is needed, the Accessibility Advisor will check to see if you are eligible for funding for reassessment.
 If eligible, you will be referred to a psychologist or psychological associate to obtain this documentation.

-All information shared with Accessible Learning will remain confidential to the staff associated with the department and will be stored securely for a period of 10 years after which the documentation will be shredded.
+All information shared with Accessible Learning will remain confidential to the staff associated with the department.
+For more information, please refer to the Personal Health Information and Privacy Consent Form.

 Please be aware that email is not a secure method of providing medical information.
 To send in your documentation ahead of time, please use our secure fax at 519-748-3507.